Introduction to Finite Element Methods: Generalized Galerkin approach

-\end{theorem} \begin{proof} Consider a basis $\{\phi_1,\dots,\phi_n\}$ of $U_h$ and $\{\psi_1,\dots,\psi_n\}$ of $V_h$ and define the matrix $\mathbf{K}\in\Rnn$, $K_{ij} = a(\phi_i,\psi_j)$.
-Then, the claim is equivalent to the invertibility of $\mathbf{K}$.
-From the inf-sup-condition, we obtain injectivity of $\mathbf{K}$ by arguing as in the continuous case.
+\end{theorem} \begin{proof} Consider a basis $\{\phi_1,\dots,\phi_n\}$ of $U_h$ and $\{\psi_1,\dots,\psi_n\}$ of $V_h$ and define the matrix $\mathbf{K}\in\Rnn$, $K_{ij} = a_h(\phi_i,\psi_j)$.
+Then the claim is equivalent to the invertibility of $\mathbf{K}$.
+From the inf--sup condition, we obtain injectivity of $\mathbf{K}$ by arguing as in the continuous case.
 By the rank theorem and the condition $\dim U_h = \dim V_h$, this implies surjectivity of $\mathbf{K}$ and hence invertibility.
-The estimate follows again from the inf-sup-condition. \end{proof} Note the difference between \cref{thm:bnb_h} and the \nameref{thm:weak:laxmilgram} in the discrete case: In the latter, the coercivity condition amounts to the assumption that the matrix $\mathbf{K}$ is positive definite, while the inf-sup- and injectivity condition only amounts to requiring invertibility.
+The estimate follows again from the inf--sup condition. \end{proof} Note that since $U_h$ and $V_h$ are no longer assumed to be a subspaces of $U$ and $V$, respectively, they can't simply inherit the norms of the latter, and we thus have to choose new one.
+These \emph{discrete norms} will have to be specifically adapted to the discrete bilinear form $a_h$ in order to ensure that both the inf--sup and the continuity condition are satisfied.
+Note also the difference between \cref{thm:bnb_h} and the \nameref{thm:weak:laxmilgram} in the discrete case: In the latter, the coercivity condition amounts to the assumption that the matrix $\mathbf{K}$ is positive definite, while the inf-sup- and injectivity condition only amounts to requiring injectivity and surjectivity.

 The error estimates for non-conforming methods are based on the following two generalization of Céa's lemma.
 Although we do not require $U_h\subset U$ and $V_h\subset V$, we need to have some way of comparing elements of $U$ and $U_h$ in order to obtain error estimates for the solution $u_h$.
 We therefore assume that there exists a subspace $U_* \subset U$ containing the exact solution such that